AllenZeng/webpack-base-config/README.md

 ## Usage

-in root directory of your project create new js file and write following code:
+in root directory of your project create new js file(e.g: `server.js`) and write following code:

 ```js
 const { webpackConfig, webpackDevServer } = require('webpack-base-config');